andycroll/andycroll.com/_posts/2021/2021-02-01-convert-iso-country-code-to-emoji-flag.md

 ...provides an early return of `nil` when the passed string isn't two captial letters.

-You could make an argument to return `""` rather than `nil` to ensure the method always returns a string but although it can be a pain it's quite "ruby-ish" to return `nil`.
+You could make an argument and say we should return `""` rather than `nil` to ensure the method always returns a string, but although it can be a pain, it's more "ruby-ish" to return `nil`.

 ### The clever bit, explained